 - Be sure the lining does not bother your scalp.

-- Wear it only a few hours a day while you are getting radiation treatments and right after treatment has ended.
+- Wear it only a few hours a day, during the time you are getting radiation treatments and right after treatment has ended.

 - Ask your doctor when you can start to wear it more.

-- Do NOT use soaps.
-Do not use lotions, ointments, makeup, or perfumed powders or other perfumed products on this area.
-Ask your doctor what is okay to use.
+- DO NOT use lotions, ointments, makeup, perfumed powders, or other perfumed products on this area.
+Ask your health care provider what is OK to use.

-Ask your doctor for medicine if your scalp gets very dry and flaky or if it gets red or tanned.
-Tell your doctor or nurse if you have any break or opening in your skin.
+- Ask your doctor for medicine if your scalp gets very dry and flaky, or if it gets red or tanned.

-Do not swim during treatment.
-Ask your doctor when you can start swimming after treatment.
+DO NOT swim during treatment.
+Ask your provider when you can start swimming after treatment.

-Do not eat sugary snacks that may cause tooth decay.
+Avoid sugary snacks and drinks that may cause tooth decay.